6DammK9/nai-anime-pure-negative-prompt/ch01/cfgpp_pag_seg.md

 > CFG scale is divided by 12.5 if the sampler has "CFG++" in name.
 CFG scale maps to CFG++ scale: [1.0, 12.5] -> [0.0, 1.0].

-- After some testing, **using A1111's parameter as above,** 6.0 is good for style conversion.
-However 1.0 will be more accurate and natural.
+- After some testing, **using A1111's parameter as above,** ~~6.0 is good for style conversion.
+However 1.0 will be more accurate and natural.~~ 6.0 + 48 STEPs is good.
+A STEP vs CFG plot is recommended.

 - It behaves much different from [the of original CFG.](./cfg_step.md).
 The STEPS now has a lot more visible change, making it has a optimal STEP instad of dumping as much as I can afford.
+See the giga plot in the bottom.

 - However "Hires. fix" (Global i2i after upscale) is not affecting much.
 Still good for 0.7. *From oberservation, hires STEPs should equal to base STEPs (i.e. 0)*